wacncontent/CustomizeTool/output/articles/virtual-machines/resource-groups-vm-searching.md

     data:    AlertLogic.Extension                            westus

 These lists can be quite long, so the example list above is just a snippet.
-Let's say that I noticed that Canonical is, indeed, an image publisher in the West US location.
+Let's say that I noticed that Canonical is, indeed, an image publisher in the China North location.
 You can now find their offers by calling `azure vm image list-offers` and pass the location and the publisher at the prompts, like the following example:

     azure vm image list-offers
     info:    Executing command vm image list-offers